 Principles and Methodologies - Jobs

-- names of at least three references with their contact information
+- the names of at least three references, with their contact information

-Please also ask your references to send letters of recommendation on your behalf to email@example.com.
+Please also ask your references to send their letters of recommendation on your behalf to email@example.com.
 Files in pdf format are strongly preferred.

 Applications received by mid-January 2018 will receive full consideration.
 (This is a soft deadline.)